Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 A line drawing of a tummy, depicting the area that would be targeted during a tummy tuck procedure, the drawing shows the location of the incision that would be made, as well as the areas of skin and fat that would be removed or repositioned to achieve a flatter, smoother abdominal area.

 It all depends on one’s starting weight, current weight, body composition, and skin elasticity but the average weight loss after tummy tuck is about 5 pounds.
-For those wondering how to tell the difference between fat and loose skin when considering a tummy tuck, options include a visual assessment, a pinch test, or getting a DEXA scan.
+To determine whether you’re dealing with fat or loose skin when considering a tummy tuck, you can try a visual assessment, a pinch test, or get a DEXA scan.

-Weight Loss Tummy Tuck Before and After Photos & Results
+Weight Loss Tummy Tuck Before & After Photos & Results

 When considering any type of surgery or procedure, it can be inspiring to see others’ results and can calm nerves to hear about positive outcomes; let’s check out a few people who’ve had successful tummy tucks done, their stories, and before and after photos to show the incredible difference that an abdominoplasty can make.